 Training Depot Day Nursery believes children's behaviour is best shaped through clear and developmentally appropriate expectations.
 This is reinforced through positive encouragement, by example and reward.
-The Manager has overall responsibility for all issues regarding behaviour.
+The Manager / Acting Manager / Deputy manager has overall responsibility for all issues regarding behaviour.
 They hold the necessary skills and experience to advise the staff on behaviour issues and has access to expert advice if and when necessary.